fledge-iot/fledge/docs/quick_start/gui.rst

 .. note::

    As of version 3.0 of Fledge and onward the user must login in order to access Fledge.
 Two default usernames; *admin* and *user* are created on installation.
 The password for both of these is set to *fledge*.
-It is recommended that both these passwords be changed at the earliest opportunity.
+It is strongly recommended to change both passwords at the earliest opportunity.

 +---------+
 | |login| |
 +---------+

-Enter a username and password to authenticate, unless already changed these are the username *admin* and the password *fledge*.
+Enter a username and password to authenticate, unless changed, the username to use is *admin* with a password of *fledge*.

-The link, *Setup Instance* can be used to configure the URL of the Fledge instance if you have installed the Fledge GUI on a different host from Fledge itself.
+The *Setup Instance* link can be used to configure the URL of the Fledge instance if you have installed the Fledge GUI on a different host from Fledge itself.

 To understand more relating to the Fledge security features please see the |secure| section of the documentation.